GREG ROBINSON

 His most recent solo work, After Camp: Portraits in Midcentury Japanese American Life

-(University of California Press, 2012) is the first full-length book to discuss
+and Politics (University of California Press, 2012) is the first full-length book to discuss

 the experience of Japanese Americans across the continent in the years following World